prefix-dev/rattler-build/docs/selectors.md

 !!! note "String comparison"
 The comparison is a string comparison done by [`minijinja`][minijinja], so it is important to use the correct string representation of the variant.
-Use the `cmp` function to compare versions.
+Use the `match` function to compare versions.

 ```yaml title="variants.yaml"
 python: